angarsky/diveintopython/learn/classes/static_class.md

 Static variables are shared among all instances of a class and can be accessed using the class name or through an instance of the class.
 They are a useful tool for managing data that is common to all instances or for maintaining shared configuration across objects.

 ## The Difference between a Class Method and a Static Method

+Now that you're familiar with class methods and static methods, it's time to delve into the world of static class python and its distinctive properties.

 Abstract class method is defined as a method that is declared but contains no implementation.
 It is up to the subclass to provide the implementation.
 An abstract method is defined using the **@abstractmethod** decorator in Python.